fourWayz/decentralized-social/README.md

 }
   ```

   The `SocialMedia` contract facilitates interactions on the decentralized social media platform.
-It stores user information, posts, and comments.
+It defines the structure for a social media platform where users can register, make posts, and comment on posts.
+  It provides functionality to store user information, posts, and comments, and retrieve them as needed.
+Additionally, it includes variables and mappings to keep track of post comments and their counts.
+  The `owner` : An address variable to store the address of the owner of the contract.

   The `User` struct represents registered users on the platform, containing fields for username, address, and registration status.

   The `Post` struct stores information about each post, including the author's address, content, timestamp, number of likes, and an array of comments.
+  It contains fields such as author (address of the author), content (the actual content of the post), timestamp (time when the post was made), likes (number of likes on the post), and commentsCount (number of comments on the post).

   The `Comment` struct represents individual comments, containing fields for the commenter's address, content, and timestamp.
+It contains fields like commenter (address of the commenter), content (the actual content of the comment), and timestamp (time when the comment was made).

   The `postComments` mapping is used to store comments for each post where the first key is the post's index, and the second key is the comment's index.